Boycott, Divestment and Sanctions: Philosophy and goals

 These demands, enshrined in a declaration named the BDS Call, are non-negotiable to BDS.
 Co-founder of the movement Omar Barghouti, citing South African Archbishop Desmond Tutu, has written: "I am not interested in picking up crumbs of compassion thrown from the table of someone who considers himself my master.
 I want the full menu of rights."
 Barghouti has also written:

 BDS sees itself as a movement for all Palestinians, whether they live in the diaspora or in historical Palestine.
 BDS believes that negotiations with Israel should focus on "how Palestinian rights can be restored" and that they can only take place after Israel has recognized these rights.
 It frames the Israel-Palestinian conflict as between colonizer and colonized, between oppressor and oppressed, and rejects the notion that both parties are equally responsible for the conflict.
-For those reasons, BDS opposes some forms of dialogue between Israelis and Palestinians, which it argues are counterproductive.
+For those reasons, BDS opposes some forms of dialogue between Israelis and Palestinians, which it says are counterproductive.

 According to BDS, "all forms of international intervention and peace-making until now have failed" and so the international community should impose punitive measures, such as broad boycotts and divestment initiatives, against Israel, like those against South Africa during apartheid.

-BDS uses the framework of "freedom, justice, and equality," arguing that Palestinians are entitled to those rights like everyone else.
-It is therefore an antiracist movement and rejects all forms of racism, including antisemitism and Islamophobia.
-More generally, BDS frames itself as part of a global social movement that challenges neoliberal Western hegemony and struggles against racism, sexism, poverty and similar causes.
-Its struggle for Palestinian rights should be seen as a small but critical part of that struggle, BDS argues.
+BDS uses the framework of "freedom, justice, and equality", saying that Palestinians are entitled to those rights like everyone else.
+It is therefore an anti-racist movement and rejects all forms of racism, including antisemitism and Islamophobia.
+More generally, BDS says it is part of a global social movement that challenges neo-liberal Western hegemony and struggles against racism, sexism, poverty and similar causes.
+Its struggle for Palestinian rights should be seen as a small but critical part of that struggle, BDS says.